pompymandislian/Credit_Scoring_Analytics/README.md

 ## **Observation Best Threshold Credit Scoring**
-How can we choose thresholds?
+How can we choose a cut-off score?
 - Estimate the expected approval rate from the test set.
 - Estimate the expected bad rate from the train set.